ngardiner/ngardiner.github.io/ha.md

 ### Security

 Security is an important subject when considering Home Automation.
-Many of our Home Automation components (including Yeelight, Xiaomi Gateway) by default connect to the Internet to
+Many of our Home Automation components (including Yeelight, Xiaomi Gateway) by default connect to the Internet to allow remote control of the devices.

+Insecure IoT devices introduce a large security risk to your home.
+Not only can these devices be hijacked by attackers to launch attacks against other targets, an attacker with access to your network can compromise your safety, security and privacy.
+To ensure that your IoT devices are protected, the following security

+- Place IoT devices in a dedicated IoT VLAN
+- Block all Internet connectivity for these devices.

 ## Components